Lionotics/PowerPlay5361/goals.md

   - **What it includes:** Setup of the drive motors and imu, and then reusing the driver oriented code from last year
   - **Requirements to get it done:** chassis needs to be built and wired.
   - **Status:** Done!
-- [ ] Basic configuration / control for all "manipulation" hardware
+- [x] Basic configuration / control for all "manipulation" hardware
   - **Skill level:**  Easy
   - **What it includes:** add basic manual controls for all the motors
   - **Requirements to get it done:** Hardware needs to be built and ready for testing
   - **Status:** Somewhat completed, waiting on hardware.
 - [ ] Automation + Driver assists (encoders, LEDs, etc.) for ^
   - **Skill level:** Easy to Medium
-  - **What it includes:** Adding and configuring sensors so that drivers can have an easier time and do less work
+  - **What it includes:** Adding and configuring sensors so that drivers can have an easier time and do less work.
   - **Status:** Not started
+  - **Notes:** I would like to do a custom pid for the slides as it should lead to better results.
+Needs time though so we'll see.

 ----
 ## 13475: